precice/dealii-adapter/docs/adapter-dealii-get.md

 If you have deal.II and preCICE globally installed in your system and want to run a tutorial, building the adapter is as simple as `cmake . && make`:

-1. Clone the repository and naviagte to the top-level directory
+1. Clone the repository and navigate to the top-level directory

    ```bash
    git clone https://github.com/precice/dealii-adapter.git && cd dealii-adapter